-Telling a trusted, large SAP systems integrator and consulting firm it no longer fits with the company’s strategic goals and that you’re going with a smaller, niche provider is a lot like splitting with a longtime girlfriend, according to Don Whittington, chief information officer for
+Telling a trusted, large SAP systems integrator and consulting firm it no longer fits with the company’s strategic goals and that you’re going with a smaller, niche provider is a lot like splitting with a longtime girlfriend, according to Don Whittington, chief information officer for Florida Crystals, a maker of natural and artificial sweeteners based in West Palm Beach, Fla.

 “Breaking up is hard to do,” Whittington said.